-Essentially an ideal hiking sleeping bag needs to be easy to carry and help you get a great night’s sleep.
+An ideal hiking sleeping bag needs to be easy to carry and help you get a great night’s sleep.
 Has the Blackwolf Hiker 500 Sleeping Bag nailed it?
-Our Explorer Caleb got the chance to find out.

 Hiking and camping are two of my favourite things in life.